-The conference program includes three panel discussions, during which topical issues in contemporary glass will be discussed by selected guest.
-These include some presenters listed elsewhere as well as …...
+The conference program included three panel discussions, during which topical issues in contemporary glass were discussed by selected guest.
+These included some presenters listed elsewhere as well as …...

 Kristel Britcher graduated with first class Honours from the South Australian School of Art in 2007 and completed the JamFactory Glass Associate program in 2011.
 She is currently studio’s Program Manager at the JamFactory.
 Kristel manages a glass design and production practice and an art practice.
 Her artwork explores the notions of evolution and place.
 Her functional designs seek to push the potential of traditional hot glass processes.